ikortest/NodeGoat/README.md

 # NodeGoat
 test1
 etst3
-Being lightweight, fast, and scalable, Node.js is becoming a widely adopted platform for developing web applications.
+Being lightweeight, fast, and scalable, Node.js is becoming a widely adopted platform for developing web applications.
 This project provides an environment to learn how OWASP Top 10 security risks apply to web applications developed using Node.js and how to effectively address them.

 ## Getting Started
 OWASP Top 10 for Node.js web applications: